 4/15/2019

-Impressing Clients in a First Meeting: What to Do Before, During, and After
+Impressing Clients: What to Do Before, During, and After Meetings

 Client first impressions are critical.
 Digital engagement counts in a matter of seconds or minutes—whether live web chat, text, or artificial intelligence (AI) chat bots.
 Clients expect timely responses to their questions, concerns, and requests for support, and we’re talking in a matter of seconds or at most a few minutes.